renannery/TouchFeedback/README.md

 # TouchFeedback | Data Binding

-This example show how to add a custom attribute in regular Views for TouchFeedback effects using [Android Data Binding].
+This example shows how to add a custom attribute in regular Views for TouchFeedback effects using [Android Data Binding].

 In the class **[Bindings.java]** there is a method called "touchFeedback" that can be used in XML layout without a CustomView and set a touch feedback for views like:
   - RelativeLayout